jtlapp/electron-affinity/README.md

 - Main APIs are all asynchronous functions using Electron's `ipcRenderer.invoke`, while window APIs all use Electron's `window.webContents.send` and return no value.
 - Uses context isolation and does not require node integration, maximizing security.

+In short, this library implements IPC as remote procedure calls (RPC).

 > NOTE ON JAVASCRIPT: The library should work with plain JavaScript, but I have not tried it, so I don't know what special considerations might require documentation.

 ## Problems Addressed